-I was really beside myself by now.
+I was fully dissolving by now.

 “I don’t understand this, isn’t love all that matters?!
-I’ve never felt like this before with anyone…and you’re just going to wave that away based on some … some…”
+I’ve never felt like this before with anyone.
+And you’re just going to wave that away based on some . . . some . . .”

-What was this forbidden love?
-Suddenly I understood Feinman’s urging of me to follow my passion even if it meant we couldn’t be together.
+What was this?
+Forbidden love?
+Suddenly I understood Feinman’s constant urging of me to follow my passion even if it meant we couldn’t be together.
 Was his support of me finding my future life as an artist steeped in ulterior motive?
 A way out?
-A distraction for me to move far away from him to quietly lick my wounds and recover?
+A distraction for me as I would move away from him, quietly lick my wounds and recover?
 An easy way for him to exit stage left and return to his family waiting in the wings?

 Love is not all that matters.